Sales motivation is key to your team’s performance!

 Let’s start by looking at the two different forms of motivation.

 Psychologists suggest that our personal preferences determine our behaviors for motivation.
-There are two forms to consider, namely intrinsic vs. extrinsic motivation.
+There are two influential forms to consider, namely intrinsic vs. extrinsic motivation.

 Each form of motivation can have a differing effect on our behavior in pursuing goals.